mauho/PCP-Vertiefung-Python/README.md

 ## List Comprehension
 PEP 202 – List Comprehensions was created on July, 13 2000 for Python 2.0.
-The idea was/is to allow conditional construction of list literals with if statements and for loops.
+The idea was/is to allow conditional construction of list literals with if statements and loops.

 ```python
 # Example before PEP202